trailofbits/irene3/challenge-readmes/Chal10arm.md

 ## Exporting a specification

-IRENE consumes a specification of the properties of a function from Ghidra to produce a patcheable version of decompilation that preserves source to binary provenance to the extent required in order to guarentee patch situation.
+IRENE consumes a specification of the properties of a function from Ghidra to produce a patchable version of decompilation that preserves source to binary provenance to the extent required in order to guarantee patch situation.

 A spec is produced by running the script `SpecifySingleFunction.java` with the target function selected in Ghidra.